 ready just in time... our guests arrive to passed snacks of creamy chicken liver mousse on pretzel bread (provided by grateful bread co.) with homemade apple jelly and a nice cold bell's, two hearted ale.

-deep fried duck is a rich dish, so we matched it up with a nice bright georgia bean salad. fava beans, green beans, radish, apple and jalapeno with champagne vinaigrette made for a nice balance of fat and acid. the schneider, edel weisse was a wonderful accompaniment to this dish. as the sun starts to set, the air cools, the lights pop on and the campfire beans smoke away. i found myself unable to get away from the kitchen as much as i would have liked, so mike gallagher pulls double duty giving our guests some insight into the beer and food pairings... thanks bud!
+as the sun starts to set, the air cools, the lights pop on and the campfire beans smoke away. i found myself unable to get away from the kitchen as much as i would have liked, so mike gallagher pulls double duty giving our guests some insight into the beer and food pairings... thanks bud!

 next course. the bruery makes a fantastic belgian style strong pale ale which i thought needed some mussels. a touch of sherry vinegar, some bacon to mellow the hops, sweet vidalia onions and nice crusty sourdough.